 External comments were received from the Department of Forestry, Department of Conservation and Recreation, the Fredericksburg Regional Alliance and the National Park Service.
 A comment recommending the applicant voluntarily enter the Department of Defense's Siting Clearinghouse was also received from A.P.
 Hill staff and relayed to the applicant, but not voluntarily complied with by the applicant.
 The clearinghouse is a resource intended to assist in de-conflicting tall structures which could degrade military testing or training operations but also glint or EMF producing structures.
-Based on the distance of the proposed facility staff has not conditioned the applicant enter this voluntary program, but it remains recommended.
+Staff has recommended a condition accordingly